-HireSafe offers Worker's Compensation Claim Reports as part
+HireSafe offers Worker's Comp Claim Reports as part of

 Worker's Compensation Report Pricing

-Each report is $25.00 when included with an individuals' current or previous HireSafe background screening report.
-As a stand-alone only report, there is a $250.00 non-fundable retainer.
+Each report is $25.00 when included with an individuals' current or previous HireSafe Background Screening report.
+For those clients requesting Worker's Comp Reports as a stand-alone only report, there is a $250.00 non-fundable retainer.

 State surcharges, if any, are extra.
 Just click "Get Started" and tell us about your Worker's Comp Report needs today.
 Fill out a quick form and we'll get back to you right away.

 Or if you prefer, you can email email@example.com.

 If you're still undecided, we recommend you explore HireSafe.com and see why we're rated A+ by the Better Business Bureau!

 The Workers Compensation Report, which varies in scope by state, helps to identify individuals who would pose as a "direct threat" to the health and safety of themselves or others.
 A past injury may affect an individual's ability to safely perform the essential functions of their job.
 If the risk of a direct threat cannot be reduced to an acceptable level or eliminated by a reasonable accommodation an employer is not required to hire the applicant.
 The report will also assist to reveal professional claimants with a history of fraudulent Workers Compensation claims.

 Workers Compensation claims history reports general contain abbreviated information taken from two types of state documents: Report of Injury and Court Contested Claims.
 Some states also have privately reported information available.
 The amount of information varies from state to state.
 Reports typically have: date of injury, time lost, employer during the time of incident, type of injury, body part and job related disability.
 Depending on the state reporting, information may vary, as do the completion times.

 - Full Name